Serving

 Romano Cheese

-2. Cut BACON into pieces about 1/2 inch on a side - the thicker the better.
+2. Cut BACON into pieces less than 1/4 inch thick and about 1/2 inch on a side.

-5. In an iron skillet fry Bacon over very low heat until starting to get crisp.
-Time it so it's done when the pasta is done.
+2. In an iron skillet fry Bacon over very low heat until just starting to get crisp.
+Time it so it's done about when the pasta is done.

-8. Strain Pasta and pour back into the pot.
+5. Strain Pasta and pour back into the pot.
 Pour in the Bacon and its rendered fat.
-Season to taste with Salt and Pepper.
+Season to taste with Salt and Pepper (be generous with the Pepper).

 NOTES:

-1. Pasta: Any good quality pasta that's shape and size compatible with the Brussels Sprouts is fine.
-That shown is Penne Rigate.
+Any good quality pasta that's shape and size compatible with the Vegetable is fine.
+The photo example was made with Penne Rigate and Brussels Sprouts.